MaxHReinhardt/ArchitecturalStyleClassification/README.md

 configuration using random search.
 Therefore, learning rates were varied between 1e-4 and 1e-2, batch sizes were varied between 32 and 128.
 In total, 10 random combinations were evaluated.
 However, no better model could be found with experiment 5.
-* Experiment 6: The results of experiment 5 indicate that an optimal learning rate might lay between 0.002 and 0.005.
+* Experiment 6: The results of experiment 5 indicate that an optimal learning rate might lie between 0.002 and 0.005.
 Regarding batch size, results were inconclusive.
 Thus, experiment 6 repeated experiment 5 with 8 randomly drawn combinations, learning rates between 0.002 and 0.005 and batch sizes between 32 and 128.
 Experiment 6 did also not reveal a better hyperparameter configuration.
 However, experiment 5 and 6 provide additional indication that the